ABOUT THE AUTHOR

 Nukak Maku

 The Nukak Maku tribe got in contact with other people in the 1980s in San José del Guaviare for the first time.
-They are one of the last nomadic living people in Colombia and the Amazon jungle is home to them.
+They are one of the last nomadic people living in Colombia and the Amazon jungle is home to them.
 They know the fruits grown here well, and the plants that are useful to produce curare.
 This is a mix of up to 5 different plants in which they dip arrows when they go hunting.
-This poisonous arrows will leave their prize paralyzed.
-The Nukak Maku are specialists in hunting, using an about 3 meters long blowpipe for their poisonous arrows.
+These poisonous arrows will leave their prize paralyzed.
+The Nukak Maku are specialists in hunting, using an about 3 meters long blowpipe for their toxic arrows.
 A good hunter can blow the arrow up to 4 meters.
 Also very important for hunting successfully, is knowing the animal’s behavior and being able to imitate the noises they make in order to allure them.
-Monkeys, wild pigs, and fish are an important part of the nutrition for Nukak Maku people, but they also eat turtles, insects, palm fruits and honey.
-Due to diseases, they got exposed to trough the contact with other civilizations, the Nukak Maku are almost extinct, as they don't have immunization against them.
-Another problem they had to face was the guerrilla fighters, who used El Guaviare to hide in the jungle during the armed conflict.
-This has drawn the Nukak Maku in the middle of the conflict of guerillas and paramilitaries.
+Monkeys, wild pigs, and fish are an important part of the nutrition of Nukak Maku people, but they also eat turtles, insects, palm fruits and honey.
+Due to diseases, they got exposed to through contact with other civilizations, the Nukak Maku are almost extinct, as they don't have immunization against them.
+Another problem they had to face, was the guerrilla fighters, who used El Guaviare to hide in the jungle during the armed conflict.
+This has drawn the Nukak Maku into the middle of the conflict between guerillas and paramilitaries.
 The same happened with the narcotráfico (drug traffic).
 The jungle seemed the perfect place to hide coca farms and cocaine labs.
 So the Colombian government tried to fight the cocaine production by poisoning the soil, sadly this affected not only the coca plants but also the other vegetation in the area, which secured the livelihood of the Nukak Maku.

 Tucanos/ Tukanos

 Originating from Brasil, the Tucanos are another tribe living in Colombia's Amazon region.
 They are one of the indigenous people you can actually visit when coming to El Guaviare.
 The Tukanos are usually multilingual, speaking up to four different languages.
 This is based on the fact that Tukanos must not get married within their heredity, but with someone from a different tribe, which in many cases means that they speak a different tongue.
 More than the different languages, Ayahuasca is an important part of the Tukanos culture.
 Ayahuasca is a hallucinogenic drink, used for religious rituals and special occasions.
-During the past few years, it became quite popular for some tourists to visit Colombia’s jungle, just to try this drink.
+During the past few years, it became quite popular for some tourists to visit Colombia’s jungle, just to try this sacred beverage/medicine.
 But this also offered the opportunity to people, who don’t really have the knowledge to prepare the Ayahuasca, to make easy money.
-Therefore there have been some unpleasant experiences, some tourists commented about.
-Due to this, the Colombian Government thought about prohibiting the consummation of this traditional drink, which is one reason why some indigenous people feel that their cultural customs are endangered.
+Therefore there have been some unpleasant experiences, that some tourists commented about.
+Due to this, the Colombian Government thought about prohibiting the consumption of this traditional drink, which is one reason why some indigenous people feel that their cultural customs are endangered.

 Tukano man